 EPA’s regulations provide that this criterion will be met if :

 State law allows an opportunity for judicial review that is the same as that available to obtain judicial review in federal court of a federally-issued NPDES permit.
-A State will not meet this standard if it narrowly restricts the… More
+A State will not meet this standard if it narrowly restricts the class of persons who may challenge the approval or denial of permits….… More

 Sometimes, the headline writes the story.
 EPA’s TMDL program under the Clean Water Act has been the subject of so much litigation since its inception that EPA has a web page devoted to the status of litigation on the establishment of TMDLs.